Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Over the last decade, we’ve seen an increase in senior internet usage, with 73 percent of adults 65 and older reporting online activity.1 Internet usage is associated with decreased levels of depression,2 with online learning increasing neural activity and overall health in older adults.3 What’s more, the internet greatly improves the quality of life for older adults and helps them stay connected with loved ones.

 If you’re looking for a new internet provider, Cox offers reliable and fast internet with many options for bundling TV and phone service.
-With speeds ranging from 50 to 1,000 Mbps, you can find plans starting at $29.99 per month for 12 months.
+With speeds ranging from 100 to 2,000 Mbps, you can find plans starting at $49.99 per month with no contracts.
 Compared to companies like AT&T, Cox provides affordable packages to meet your budget and internet needs.
 In this guide, we’ll discuss pricing, plans, and ways for seniors to save on high-speed internet.

 Top Alternatives to Cox Internet

 Cox internet is only available in 19 states, which means that a large percentage of Americans do not have access to it (yet).
-Additionally, most Cox plans come with contracts and termination fees, which won’t be ideal for those who don’t want a long-term commitment.
 So, even though Cox is a high-quality internet and cable TV provider, you may want to compare other options.
 Be sure to check out some of the highest-rated internet providers that we have reviewed.

 SeniorLiving.org Rating: